 Before my husband and I married some 35 years ago, he was a runner, and I a dancer.
 I took up running myself and entered several races to really snag him.
 It seemed like the best way to make a committed impression.
 That athletic behavior lasted only a year because we married, and I became pregnant with our first child.
 I tried to jog after the babies came, but walking seemed a better choice because I could push a stroller, communicate with my offspring, and remain coherent as a mother.
 Only when the oldest took babysitting lessons at age 12 could I walk by myself with a Rosary in the Connecticut snowdrifts.
-When I discovered, (some fifteen years before converting to Catholicism) Prayer Walking.
+That's when I discovered (some fifteen years before converting to Catholicism) Prayer Walking.

 Is Prayer Walking Scriptural?

 Now prayer walking is as old as the human foot.
 We see examples of it throughout the Old and New Testaments.
 When God asked Abraham to sacrifice his only son Isaac in the land of Moriah, Abraham had to walk three days to get there.
 With such a request by His Heavenly Father, Abraham, in his submission, surely wasn’t thinking about the latest sports scores.
 And as we see from scripture, Abraham’s trust resulted in an A+ for his obedience, and Isaac was spared.
 (Genesis 22:1-14) Again, we see prayer walking in The New Testament when two of Christ’s disciples, after His resurrection, were walking to Emmaus, which was about seven miles from Jerusalem.
 These two were conversing about everything which had happened.
 Suddenly, Christ approached and began traveling with them, explaining everything concerning Himself in the scriptures.
 Of course, the two disciples failed to recognize Our Lord until He took the bread, blessed it, broke it, and began giving it to them.
 Walking with Christ and prayer opened their eyes.
 (Luke 24:13-31) Indeed, Prayer Walking can likewise bring us closer to our Lord.

 What In General Is Prayer?